|

 of several sites and newsletters, is available to visit elementary and high schools in the West Island of Montreal

-at any date during October 15 - 19 or any other date during the school year.
+any date during the school year.

 Contact Lea for a school visit.